eclipse-ankaios/ankaios/agent/doc/swdesign/README.md

 When the AgentManager receives new workload states, then the AgentManager shall request the RuntimeManager to create and delete workloads having fulfilled inter-workload dependency conditions.

-Comment: The workload states could be received from the Ankaios server and from the workloads the agent manages itself.
+Comment: The Ankaios agent receives workload states from the Ankaios server and from the workloads the agent manages itself.
 Empty workload states are ignored.

-Rationale: Whenever a new workload state is received the conditions of inter-workload dependencies shall be checked whether they are fulfilled or not.
+Rationale: Whenever the agent receives new workload states, the dependencies of a workload might be fulfilled.
 Tags:
 - AgentManager
 - RuntimeManager